Tarot in Literature I

 Which every master paints in the same way,

-And such agreement cannot be a lie,
+And such agreement I believe is not a lie,

 When that which sits aloft they make an ass.

-Now every one may understand this riddle, 50
+Now everyone may understand this riddle, 50

 Without the sphinx to interpret;

-For, mark well, Each, as he climbs, begins to Assify
+For, mark well, each, as he climbs,

-The limbs below remaining human still.
+Those below remaining human still.
 54

 Two literary men from Ferrara

-Two precious documents of the XVI century are about tarots game in Ferrara.
-It deals with poetic writings composed by a famous literary man of that time, Flavio Alberto Lollio and a friend of his, Vincenzo Imperiali.
-Both the texts are in the same manuscript (ms. 257, cc.
-30) in the Ariostea Library in Ferrara.
-The first one is Invettiva contra il gioco dei Tarocchi (The invective against the game of tarots) by Lollio, the second one is the Risposta all’Invettiva (Answer to the invective) by Imperiali.
-In the first one, Lollio describes in a playful way an unlucky serving in tarots game of three players, in which he lost much money.
-So he curses the game, with bright tones, showing off his erudition.
-In the second work, his friend Imperiali uses that unlucky game serving to praise the game of tarots and to accuse Lollio to be stingy.
-Of the text by Lollio, a translator from Latin, who sustained Tuscan Language during the age-old quarrel about the language, an orator, a philanthropist and patron, who Guarini quoted as “excellent philosopher and full of fame, who composed various works very considered for their doctrine, in particular an Oration of the villa very celebrated”, we here report the passage in which, condemning the game of tarots, he shows his great literary ability:
+Two precious documents of the XVI century are about the tarot game in Ferrara.
+They deal with poetic writings composed by a famous literary man of that time, Flavio Alberto Lollio, and a friend of his, Vincenzo Imperiali.
+Both texts are in the same manuscript (ms. 257, cc.
+30) in the Ariosto ibrary in Ferrara.
+The first is L'Invettiva contra il gioco dei Tarocchi (The Invective against the game of Tarot) by Lollio; the second is the Risposta all’Invettiva (Answer to the Invective) by Imperiali.
+In the first, Lollio describes in a playful way an unlucky hand in a tarot game of three players, in which he lost much money.
+So he curses the game in dazzling tones, showing off his erudition.
+In the second work, his friend Imperiali reinterprets that unlucky hand in order to praise the game of tarot and to accuse Lollio of avarice.
+Lollio, a translator of Latin who supported Tuscan in the age-old quarrel about the language, was an orator, philanthropist and patron; Guarini called him “an excellent philosopher, full of fame, who composed various works well regarded for their doctrine, in particular a very celebrated Oration about his villa".
+We here record from Lollio's text the passage in which, condemning the game of tarot, he shows his great literary ability:

 Onde mal grado tuo, spogliar ti senti